CodeCubicle-Org/script-validator/README.md

 - https://index.scala-lang.org/com-lihaoyi/os-lib

 ## Contributors
-Created with the help of Martin and Stefania, thanks a lot!
+Created with the help of Martin and Stefania at Hackergarten in April 2025, thanks a lot!